 How does your hearing affect dementia risk?

-With around 1 million people affected by dementia in the UK, and 12 million people estimated to have a type of hearing loss, it’s never been more important to understand this link.
+With around 1 million people living with dementia in the UK, and more than 12 million people estimated to have a type of hearing loss, it’s never been more important to understand this link.

 Is the answer in our blood?